agzam/om-basic-app/README.md

 root component is `App`, it contains two main components - `TopNavBar` and `UiContainer`.
 Whenever item in navbar's menu gets selected - it triggers mutation on `:app/current-route`, which basically is a vector of keys - IDs of selected main menu and sub-menu items.

-When the route-changes, it should trigger `update-root-queries`, which matches given route with a component using `route->component` (right now it's just a single `LedgerAccountIndexRoot`).
-So, it retrieves the component, grabs its queries and then in `update-root-queries` uses `om/set-query!` to update query of `UiContainer`,
+When the route-changes, it should trigger `update-root-queries`, which matches given route with a component using `route->component` (right now it's just a single `LedgerAccountIndexRoot` mapped to "Accounts/System" menu item).
+So, when clicked on "Accounts/System" it retrieves the component (`LedgerAccountIndexRoot`), grabs whatever queries used in `LedgerAccountIndexRoot`, then in `update-root-queries` it uses `om/set-query!` to update query of `UiContainer`,

 that should trigger fetching hosted component's data, since `App` component has a join query that points to UiContainer (it's commented out right now and breaks everything when uncommmented)

+### Now that's only first part of the problem

+next step is - to be able to send queries only for the things listed in hosted component, my initial attempt to separate things and send queries composed with `om/query->ast` have failed